 - Let’s make Gochujang sauce first.

 - Now, let’s marinate beef.
-(You can use pork, chicken or tofu as well)
+(You can use pork, chicken, or tofu as well)

 - Heat a large skillet over medium-high heat.
 We’re going to sauté vegetables from light color to dark color so the light color vegetables wouldn’t stain.

 Add 1 teaspoon oil to pan; swirl to coat.
-Add julienned yellow squash and a pinch of salt to pan; sauté 2 to 3 minutes.
+Add julienned yellow squash and a pinch of salt to pan; sauté for 2 to 3 minutes.
 Remove squash from pan, keep warm.
 Add 1 teaspoon oil to pan; swirl to coat.
-Add julienned zucchini and a pinch of salt to pan; sauté 2 to 3 minutes.
+Add julienned zucchini and a pinch of salt to pan; sauté for 2 to 3 minutes.
 Remove zucchini from pan, keep warm.
 Add 1 teaspoon oil to pan; swirl to coat.
-Add carrots and a pinch of salt to pan; sauté 2 to 3 minutes.
+Add carrots and a pinch of salt to pan; sauté for 2 to 3 minutes.
 Remove carrot from pan, keep warm.
 Add 1 teaspoon oil; swirl to coat.
-Add mushrooms and a pinch of salt to pan; sauté 4 to 5 minutes.
+Add mushrooms and a pinch of salt to pan; sauté for 4 to 5 minutes.
 Remove from pan, keep warm.

 - After cook all vegetables, finally time to cook beef.
-In same skillet, add marinated beef; sauté 7 to 8 minutes or until cooked through, no more juices and slightly browned edges.
+In same skillet, add marinated beef; sauté for 7 to 8 minutes or until cooked through, no more juices and slightly browned edges.
 Remove from pan, keep warm.

-- Meanwhile, Heat a large nonstick skillet over medium-low heat.
+- Meanwhile, heat a large nonstick skillet over medium-low heat.
 Add 1 Tablespoon toasted sesame oil.
-Crack eggs into pan; Cook until whites are set to serve as sunny-side-up or until your desired doneness.
+Crack eggs into pan; cook until whites are set to serve as sunny-side-up or until your desired doneness.
 Remove from heat.